janpeter19/janpeter19/README.md

 [here](https://github.com/janpeter19/References/blob/main/Modelling_used.md).
 No installation needed!

-  **Note 2024-10-04**
+   **Note 2024-11-11**
-  The GUI for BPL ver 2.2.1 is an update with minor adjustments after now longer of time usage.

-  Further, the possibility to simulate, change a parameter, and then continue simulation using the command simu('cont'), now finally works also for OpenModelica Linux FMUs, see their Github-list of issues #12561.
-The command is part of the simplified interface FMU-explore for the packages PyFMI and FMPy.

-  OpenModelica nightly build 1.25.0-dev after 2024-10-02 is now used throughout for running notebooks in Google Colab.
+   The BPL ver 2.3.0 is now used.
+The GUI part has been developed in parallell with the main development of the library for more than a year.
+Now it is fully integrated and an important consolidating step.
+Focus has been to use standard GUI facilities and to simplify the code.
+The main structure of the code still follows well the outline in section 6 in the paper referred above.
+The library has been tested mainly with the GUI of OpenModelica and
+   Impact.

    Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

 - 💞️ I’m looking to collaborate on expanding the examples of use of Modelica in Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancy basis.
 Work with processes involves broader data analysis and is a part of my work, and simulation is just one tool, but an important one.
 Digital Twins is a catchword these days and part of what I do.